FallenMax/npm-cache-install/README.md

 1. Windows is not supported for now
 2. Does not differentiate node version and node architecture (if node version changes, please clean cache directory manually)
+3. Bad support for `peerDependency`, which might cause problems.
-3. Not tested with npm@3
+4. Not tested with npm@3

 Issues and PRs are welcomed